danielamitay/DAKeyboardControl/README.md

 Developers with advance access to the iOS7 SDK and Xcode 5 may have noticed a certain new addition to the SDK that relates to DAKeyboardControl.
 When the time comes, DAKeyboardControl will be updated to reflect this new addition.

+### iOS 7 (Update: Sep 17, 2013)

+`DAKeyboardControl` will now selectively choose whether or not to use `UIScrollViewKeyboardDismissModeInteractive` if the current SDK and device version support it, otherwise it will fall back to the original functionality.
+It does not currently properly implement `keyboardTriggerOffset` (the system's handling of the keyboard panning does not currently allow for any flexibility aside from setting the `inputAccessoryView`);

 ## Installation

 - Copy over the `DAKeyboardControl` folder to your project folder.